Weather Graphics support

 I'm having problems printing to my printer (typically an HP but may include other models).

-A few users in the past have reported problems printing, in particular with HP LaserJet printers (such as getting blank pages).
-This was mostly a problem in Windows 95, 98, and ME due to substandard drivers, and it seems that it has gone away in 2000 and XP.
-By 2002 we were getting very few complaints.
+A few users in the past have reported problems printing, especially with HP LaserJet printers, like getting blank pages.
+This was mostly an issue with older Windows versions due to substandard drivers, but has largely been resolved in newer versions.
+By 2002, complaints had significantly decreased.

 Is there anything I can do to get a good printout?

-There are a few things you can try.
-Go to print setup (below), and either change the resolution from 600 to 300 dpi or change "vector" to "raster".
-If your printer is equipped with a PostScript option, use the PostScript mode for 600-dpi printing.
-This 600-dpi PCL5 printing problem is not specific to Digital Atmosphere.
-Documents with various graphic images may not print correctly to the LaserJet 4 in PCL mode at 600 dpi unless the Graphics option in the Windows printer driver setup is set to Raster mode.
+Yes, you can try a few things.
+In print setup, change the resolution from 600 to 300 dpi or switch from "vector" to "raster" mode.
+If your printer supports PostScript, use the PostScript mode for 600-dpi printing.
+This issue is not exclusive to Digital Atmosphere and can affect documents with various graphic images when printed to a LaserJet 4 in PCL mode at 600 dpi unless set to Raster mode in the Windows printer driver setup.

 If I can't make printouts, is there anything I can do?

-Use the clipboard.
-Simply go to Map > Copy to Clipboard, then switch to another graphics program that is known to work well with your printer, and paste it there.
-Then you can print the image.
-And if you're having printer problems, by the way, let us know.
+Yes, use the clipboard.
+Go to Map > Copy to Clipboard, switch to a graphics program compatible with your printer, and paste the image there for printing.
+If you're experiencing printer issues, please let us know.
 We're interested in the details.

 The printer responds with "overflow error" or erratic "out of paper" errors.